AndySAnker/andysanker.github.io/_pages/cv.md

     * Research - Scientific communication - Creating and maintaining software pibeline
   * Supervisor: [Keith Tobias Butler (Senior Scientist)](https://www.scd.stfc.ac.uk/Pages/Keith-Butler.aspx)

-* 2016-2018: Student Assistent - NanoScience-Center, University of Copenhagen
+* 2016-2018: Student Assistent - Nano-Science Center, University of Copenhagen
     * Helping with the daily operation of the Nanoscience Center, which includes tasks as:
       * Maintenance and development of a professional and easy website - Communication with researchers
-      * Coordination of various events / Presentations to middle school and others with interest in Nanoscience
+      * Coordination of various events - Presentations to middle school and others with interest in Nanoscience
   * Supervisor: [Tine Buskjær Nielsen (Center Coordinator)](https://nano.ku.dk/english/contact/)

 * 2016-2018: Student Assistent - Cirkus Naturligvis